lsds/TaLoS/README.md

 while the rest of the application remains outside.
 It can then be used as the building block for a wide range of security-critical applications for which the integrity and/or confidentiality of TLS connections must be guaranteed.
-TaLoS offers the developper a simple interface to log and/or process HTTPS communications securely.
+TaLoS offers the developper a [simple interface](#secure-processing-of-tls-communications) to process TLS communications securely.
 For example, this interface can be used to securely send the HTTPS requests and responses to another enclave or to encrypt them before logging them to persistent storage.
 TaLoS provides good performance by executing enclave transitions asynchronously and leveraging user-level